-When preparing for knee replacement surgery I wondered which medicine were best for recovery.
+When preparing for knee replacement surgery I wondered which medicines were best for my recovery.
 I’ll share what worked for me and the best medicines for recovery from total knee replacement (TKR).
 My doctor, the hospital team, and my physical therapists recommended the items below.

 In the days after my surgery I had family driving back and forth from the pharmacy.
 I hope that you’re able to find these items before TKR surgery so you’re better prepared than I was.

 Aspirin Plus 8 Best Over-the-Counter Medicines After Knee Replacement Surgery